Jim McLaughlin (footballer): Managerial career

-As a manager, he had great success and during his nine-year stay at Oriel Park he led them to 3 Leagues and the FAI Cup 3 times including the double in the 1978/79 season.
+As a manager, he had great success and during his nine-year stay at Oriel Park he led them to three Leagues and the FAI Cup three times including the double in the 1978–79 season.
 Dundalk performed commendably in Europe during this period.
-In the 1979/80 season they reached the last 16 of the European Cup and were drawn with Celtic.
+In the 1979–80 season they reached the last 16 of the European Cup and were drawn with Celtic.
 Following a 3–2 defeat in Glasgow, Dundalk drew 0–0 at home and missed an opportunity to score a goal that would have put them through on away goals.
-In the 1981/82 Cup-Winners' Cup campaign, Dundalk once more reached the last 16 and lost 3–2 on aggregate to Tottenham Hotspur.
+In the 1981–82 Cup-Winners' Cup campaign, Dundalk once more reached the last 16 and lost 3–2 on aggregate to Tottenham Hotspur.

-On 21 June 1983 Jim took over at Shamrock Rovers and led the Milltown club to 3 League Championships and 2 FAI Cups in 3 seasons including 2 back to back doubles.
+On 21 June 1983, McLaughlin took over at Shamrock Rovers and led the Milltown club to three League Championships and two FAI Cups in three seasons including two back to back doubles.